DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

   who: Elena
 - line: The sense of ownership and understanding the big picture is very valuable, especially when your join and work in another startup.
-Maybe one that is a bit more successful than yours was.
-If you left your startup to lead some divisions to grow faster.
+Maybe one that is a bit more successful than yours was -- if you left your startup.
+To lead some divisions to grow faster.
 I know many founders who were struggling to hire people that have a startup mindset.
 Usually someone who tried to do one is the best candidate for this sort of hire.